HalfSavage/hs-web/readme.md

 ## Local Development Setup: Thirty Minutes or Less!

-**OSX or Linux:** Sweet.
-You're good to go.

-**Windows:** Install a friendly Linux VM using VirtualBox or HyperV and work from there.
+**Running Windows?** Install a friendly Linux VM using VirtualBox or HyperV and work from there.
 Native Rails development on Windows is a fucking nightmare.
 Ruby and Rails themselves work pretty well but lag months or years behind the latest versions, which means you will not be able to integrate with the rest of the team.

-The rest of this guide will assume you're running OSX or Linux.
+The rest of this guide will assume you're running OSX, Linux, or a Linux VM on Windows.

 ### Installing Ruby